-Torsoplasty / Belt Lipectomy
+Torsoplasty / Belt Lipectomy in Melbourne

 A Torsoplasty also called belt lipectomy surgery, circumferential body lift or lower body lift is a surgery used to remove the excess skin and fat around your abdomen.
 This lower body lift surgery is suitable for patients who have had massive weight loss and have excess loose skin rolls around the tummy.